-Module 1: The role and importance of financial reporting
+Module 1: The Conceptual Framework and its application in financial reporting

-This module explains the role and importance of financial reporting, including the use of a Conceptual Framework in the development of accounting standards, and identifies the constraints in light of other influences and factors in standard setting and in the application of principles in practice.
+This module explains the role of a Conceptual Framework in the development of accounting standards, and identifies the constraints in light of other influences and factors in standard setting and in the application of principles in practice.
 It focuses on the major components of the Conceptual Framework issued by the IASB.
 The objectives of general purpose financial statements and the diversity of users’ information needs are considered, as well as the underlying assumptions and qualitative characteristics of financial reporting.
 Cases are used to explore the challenges that can arise in applying the qualitative characteristics.

 Module 2: Presentation of financial statements

-This module focuses on the preparation of a complete set of financial statements in accordance with IAS 1 Presentation of Financial Statements and IAS 7 Statement of Cash Flows.
+This module focuses on the preparation of a complete set of financial statements in accordance with IAS 1 Presentation of Financial Statements.
 IAS 10 Events after the Reporting Period is also discussed to highlight the importance of how post-reporting-date events are dealt with when preparing financial statements.

 Another area of emphasis is IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors which deals with changes in accounting policies, correction of errors and estimates.
 The differences between prospective application and retrospective application are included to provide a practical understanding and application skills of how changes in accounting policies are adopted.